THRIVE Program – Frequently Asked Questions

 What is the THRIVE Program?

 THRIVE stands for Transforming Health and Resilience in Veterans.
-The THRIVE Program is made possible due to a $12.5M pledge made by the Avalon Network to UNC-Chapel Hill, to allow us to establish a new outreach program dedicated to treating traumatic brain injuries and related health conditions, promoting overall wellness for Veterans and First Responders.
+The THRIVE Program is made possible due to a $12.5M pledge made by the Avalon Action Alliance to UNC-Chapel Hill, to allow us to establish a new outreach program dedicated to treating traumatic brain injuries and related health conditions, promoting overall wellness for Veterans and First Responders.
 The THRIVE Program consists of three parts; 1) A 3-day comprehensive evaluation in Chapel Hill, 2) Intensive Outpatient Program (if eligible), and 3) Follow up for up to one year after evaluation.

 Who is eligible for the THRIVE Program?